reconbot/graphql-query-complexity-apollo-plugin/README.md

 import { context } from './context'
 import { SystemConfigOptions } from '../lib/SystemConfig'
-import { fieldExtensionsEstimator, simpleEstimator } from 'graphql-query-complexity' import { createComplexityPlugin } from './createComplexityPlugin'
+import { fieldExtensionsEstimator, simpleEstimator } from 'graphql-query-complexity' import { createComplexityPlugin } from 'graphql-query-complexity-apollo-plugin'

 return new ApolloServer({
   schema,